 Dirty reservoirs and filters in humidifiers can quickly breed bacteria and mold.
 Dirty humidifiers can especially cause problems for people with asthma and allergies.
 But even in healthy people, dirty humidifiers have the potential to trigger flu-like symptoms or even lung infections when the contaminated mist or steam is released into the air.
 Evaporators and steam vaporizers may be less likely to release airborne allergens than may cool-mist humidifiers.

 To keep humidifiers free of harmful mold and bacteria, follow the guidelines recommended by the manufacturer.
 These tips for portable humidifiers also can help:

 - Use distilled or demineralized water.
 Tap water contains minerals that can create deposits inside your humidifier that promote bacterial growth.
 When released into the air, these minerals often appear as white dust on your furniture.
-It's also possible for you to breathe in some minerals that are dispersed into the air.
+It's also possible for you to breathe in some minerals that are spread into the air.
 Distilled or demineralized water has a much lower mineral content than does tap water.
-In addition, use demineralization cartridges or filters if recommended by the manufacturer.
+Also, use demineralization cartridges or filters if recommended by the manufacturer.